 Expedited Pardon Process

-The Ohio Governor’s Expedited Pardon Project has established the following process for supporting eligible applicants:
+The Ohio Governor’s Expedited Pardon Project has established the following process:

 - Step 1: Applicants must complete and submit the required documents.
 See the Can I apply? page for eligibility.
 See the How to apply page for full instructions.

-- Step 2: The project team (consisting of faculty, staff and students at the Reentry Clinic at The University of Akron School of Law’s Reentry Clinic and The Ohio State University Moritz College of Law’s Drug Enforcement and Policy Center will review initial applications as they receive them to identify candidates who appear most likely to receive a pardon from the Governor through the expedited process.
+- Step 2: The project team (consisting of faculty, staff and students at the Reentry Clinic at The University of Akron School of Law and the Drug Enforcement and Policy Center at The Ohio State University Moritz College of Law) will review initial applications as they receive them to identify candidates who appear most likely to receive a pardon from the Governor through the expedited process.